RichardLitt/burntfen.com/_projects/meetups.md

   - Papers We Love Boston, March 24, 2016.
 Title: The Moral Character of Cryptographic Work, by Phillip Rogaway.
   - NodeLive Washington DC, October 26, 2016.
 Title: Standardizing READMEs for Great Good.
   - NodeFest Japan in Tokyo, November 13, 2016.
 Title: Why to Standardize your READMEs.
+  - JSMontreal, Montreal, April 11, 2017.
+Also about Standard Readme.

 I also have given dozens of academic talks about linguistics: for a list of publications, go [here](/projects/publications/).